jcstacey/pig-game/README.md

 HTML, and CSS components were pre-existing from an Udemy Course, and consist of minor tweaks

-App.Js coded by myself utilizing fundamentals learned in the course.
+App.Js coded by myself utilizing JavaScript fundamentals learned.